Skip to product information

 Shipping calculated at checkout.

-In 2009, at the height of his athletic career, Cesar Cielo signed an autograph for a fan.
+In 2009, at the height of his athletic career, Cesar Cielo signs an autograph for a fan.

-Photograph by Cesar Cielo, with the champion's autograph. ~25cm x 20cm.
-Hotel Concorde Lafayette in Paris, June 2010.
-Perfect condition.
-Single piece.
+• Photograph by Cesar Cielo, with the champion's autograph.

-Known as the country of football, Brazil is still in its infancy when it comes to other sports.
-However, where there is a lack of incentives from the public sector, there is a surplus of resilience and perseverance of athletes who lead Brazilian sport to triumph.
-Among the heroes of national sport, an unforgettable name is César Cielo, the only swimmer born in the country to win a gold medal at the Olympics, and the Brazilian athlete with the most medals in any sport at World Championships.
-Cielo's power that led him to all these glories can be seen in his autographed photos, records of the athlete's triumph.
-That moment, however, was a path built hard since his childhood.
+Known as the country of soccer, Brazil is still in its infancy when it comes to other sports.
+However, where there is a lack of public sector support, there is plenty of resilience and perseverance from athletes who lead Brazilian sports to triumph.
+Among the heroes of national sports, an unforgettable name is that of César Cielo, the only swimmer born in the country to win a gold medal at the Olympics, and the Brazilian athlete with the most medals in World Championships in any sport.
+Cielo's power that led him to all these glories shines through in his autographed photos, records of the athlete's triumph.
+This moment, however, was a path built arduously since his childhood.

-César Augusto Cielo Filho was born in 1987, in the small town of Santa Bárbara D'oeste in São Paulo, and as a child he began training at Esporte Clube Barbarense.
-The promising young man moved, in 2003, to São Paulo, with the intention of training at the well-known Esporte Clube Pinheiros, together with his swimming idol, Gustavo Borges.
-This experience shaped the course of his destiny, the pools were really his home.
+César Augusto Cielo Filho was born in 1987 in the small town of Santa Bárbara D'oeste in São Paulo, and began training at Esporte Clube Barbarense while still a child.
+The promising youngster moved to São Paulo in 2003 to train at the well-known Esporte Clube Pinheiros, together with his swimming idol, Gustavo Borges.
+This experience set the course for his future; swimming pools were truly his home.

-So, when the time came to attend college, Cielo moved to the United States, due to a scholarship at Auburn University, under the commitment to represent the university on its swimming team.
-Training during that period was intense, and Cielo was even forbidden to have boyfriends or go out at night.
+So, when it was time to attend college, Cielo moved to the United States on a scholarship to Auburn University, with the commitment to represent the university on its swimming team.
+Training during this period was intense, and Cielo was even forbidden from having boyfriends or going out at night.
 But it was also there that Cielo met Brett Hawke, the coach who ended up preparing him for the Beijing Olympics.

-The 2008 Olympic Games, in the Chinese capital, represented the ecstasy of power and determination that marked Cielo's career.
-The Brazilian swimmer started with a bronze medal in the 100-meter freestyle, breaking the South American record.
-However, Cielo didn't stop there, he also broke the Olympic record of 21s34 in the 50-metre freestyle semifinal, a feat crowned with gold in the category.
-The athlete who started in the pools of the interior of São Paulo reached the top of the world.
+The 2008 Olympic Games in the Chinese capital represented the ecstasy of power and determination that marked Cielo's career.
+The Brazilian swimmer started with a bronze medal in the 100-meter freestyle event, breaking the South American record.
+However, Cielo didn't stop there; he also broke the Olympic record of 21.34 seconds in the semifinals of the 50-meter freestyle, a feat crowned with gold in the category.
+The athlete who started in the pools of the interior of São Paulo has reached the top of the world.

-And, back in Brazil, the Olympic champion decided to dedicate his impetus and energy, opening new paths for Brazilian swimming, and helping to sow the new talents that will bring the medals of the future.
-Cielo founded the César Cielo Institute, whose objective is to encourage the practice of sports among Brazilian children and adolescents.
-The institute promotes courses and supports young athletes, and ensures that the swimmer's legacy feeds new generations.
+And, back in Brazil, the Olympic champion decided to dedicate his drive and energy to opening new paths for Brazilian swimming, and helping to cultivate new talents that will bring the medals of the future.
+Cielo founded the César Cielo Institute, whose goal is to encourage the practice of sports among Brazilian children and teenagers.
+The institute offers courses and support to young athletes, and ensures that the swimmer's legacy feeds new generations.

 View full details